drewshroyer/Fabify/README.md

 ## Highlights

-### Fabify is a clone of Spotify that exclusively features currated content created by artists that identify as LBGTQIA+.
-Aptly named Fabify as the music housed within the application is Fabulous.
+Fabify is a clone of Spotify that exclusively features currated content created by artists that identify as LBGTQIA+.
+This website was built with JavaScript, React, Redux, Ruby, Rails, AWS, and Postgres.

 ## Login / Sign Up